lkoepsel/AVR_C/docs/xArm.md

 # xArm Commander

-This document describes how to use the *examples/xArm_Commander*.
+This document describes how to use the *examples/xArm_Commander*, a serial, robototic command interpreter for the [*Lewan-Soul/HiWonder xArm Robotic Arms*](https://www.amazon.com/LewanSoul-xArm-1S-Programming-Educational/dp/B0CHY63V9P?th=1).
+It provides the ability to enter commands for the xArm, via a serial port, then have the xArm perform movements, based on the commands.

 This interface is closely modeled after the great work by Chris Courson, [here](https://github.com/ccourson/xArmServoController).
 His work served as inspiration and guidance in created a similar work, except this one is exclusively **C99 C**. *Thank you, Chris.*